Technyze/XIVHotbar2/README.md

 Please note that Dia II (31) changes to Dia (1).
 This is explained below in the "Tiered Spells Sharing Hotbar Slot" section.

-## Unlearned Spells:
+## Unlearned Spells/Weaponskills/Abilities:

+Spells:
-Previously spells setup on the hotbar in a JOB.lua file that were not yet learned ingame would still show up on the hotbar an appear lite up and useable.
-Now in this scenario the spell will appear dimmed until they are learned.
-Upon learning a spell the spell will immediately appear useable.
+Previously spells setup on the hotbar in a JOB.lua file that were not yet learned ingame would still show up on the hotbar an appear lit up and useable.
+Now in this situation spells will appear dimmed until they are learned.
+Upon learning a spell the spell will immediately appear lit and be useable.

 Using a scroll of Cure III.
 ![Learning Spell](/images/readme/LearningSpell.gif)

+Weaponskills:
+If a weaponskill is added to a JOB.lua file it will not show up on the hotbar unless that weaponskill has been learned in-game.

+Abilties:
+If a ability is added to a JOB.lua file it will not appear on the hotbar until the player has reached the required level to obtain the ability.

 ## Tiered Spells Sharing Hotbar Slot: